org-emotion-researcher/DeepFace-Demonstration/README.md

 # Demonstration of Algorithmic Facial Expression Analysis with DeepFace

-This project uses **DeepFace**, an open-source facial attribute analysis library, to analyse emotions in videos and generate a detailed emotional analysis both as a table and visually as a plot and an animated plot with a timeline in accordance to the input video.
+Our repository extends but also streamlines the original **DeepFace** package to better meet the needs of organizational researchers working with temporally sensitive video data.
+Specifically, we introduce support for frame-level synchronization, provide a simplified process designed for multi-video analysis, and include detailed illustrations and include detailed illustrations and annotated scripts that guide users through the full analysis process.

 ## About DeepFace

 **DeepFace** is a versatile open-source library for facial attribute analysis and face recognition.
 It provides tools to detect faces, analyse emotions, and extract other facial attributes.
 For more information, visit the official repository: [DeepFace GitHub](https://github.com/serengil/deepface).

 ### Important Notes:
-The **Facial Action Coding System (FACS)** defines six basic emotions: joy, sadness, anger, surprise, fear, and disgust. **DeepFace** is configured to detect the following six emotions:
+**DeepFace** builds on the **Facial Action Coding System (FACS)** which defines six basic emotions: joy, sadness, anger, surprise, fear, and disgust. **DeepFace** is configured to detect the following six emotions:
 - Happy
 - Sad
 - Angry